exasol/project-keeper/README.md

   - regex: "E-PK-CORE-16: .*"
 ```

-Not that you can also use regular expressions (see example above).
+Note that you can also use regular expressions (see example above).
 If a finding is excluded it will not show up on validation and will not be fixed.

-You can define excludes globally (like `E-PK-CORE-15` and `E-PK-CORE-16` in the example) or scoped for one source (like `E-PK-CORE-17`).
+You can define excludes globally (like `E-PK-CORE-15` and `E-PK-CORE-16` in the example) or scoped for one source directory (like `E-PK-CORE-17`).

 ### Replacing Broken Links

-Some maven projects define invalid / outdated links to their project homepage.
+Some dependencies define invalid / outdated links to their project homepage.
 PK writes these links to the `dependencies.md` file.
 This will make the link checker break the build since a project file contains broken links.

 The best way to solve this is to open an issue / pull request at the projects that contain the wrong url.
 Since this is, however not always possible you can, as a mitigation, also define a replacement for links: